BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 COMPUTERNAME:~ USERNAME$ 🁢
 ```

-Now lets add your user name (if it has a space in it try tab completion!):
+Next, add your user name (if it has a space in it try tab completion!):

 ```
 COMPUTERNAME:~ USERNAME$ls /Users/USERNAME